Pentagon watchdog will review Defense Secretary Austin's failure to disclose his hospitalization

 Austin’s secrecy also prompted criticism from Congress members on both sides of the political aisle.
 Republican Rep. Mike Rogers of Alabama, the chairman of the House Armed Services Committee, said he has opened a formal inquiry into the matter.

+He said Republicans still want to know more about Austin’s absence from doctors or Defense Department officials.

+That the defense secretary had to be taken to the hospital by ambulance “is an occurrence of such magnitude and importance and seriousness that certainly key members of the department, including his own deputy, should be notified,” Wicker said.

-It is still unclear how this will affect Austin’s job, travel or other public engagements going forward.
+It is still unclear how Austin’s cancer treatment will affect his travel or other public engagements going forward.
 Deputy Defense Secretary Kathleen Hicks has been taking on some of his day-to-day duties as he recovers.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.